Li357/WHS/packages/server/README.md

 - `MONGO_DB_NAME`: name of the MongoDB database (likely `whs`)
 - `SECRET`: secret used to sign login JWTs

 Also execute `yarn start` to start the Express server in the script.
+These variables are also needed to run tests.

 ### Endpoints
 For v3: